 Whatever the cause, drug shortages have become a key patient safety concern in healthcare today.
 The urgency of this situation suggests that the current “business as usual” approach is woefully inadequate in every respect; this issue requires a disaster-type response.
 ISMP and ASHP are interested in co-convening a public meeting and inviting key stakeholders representing FDA, the pharmaceutical industry, healthcare practitioners, regulatory authorities, and medication safety experts to explore and articulate the scope of this problem, and to develop a plan to reduce the occurrence of drug shortages and better manage them when they occur.

-In preparation for such a meeting, which ASHP, ISMP, and others are actively pursuing, we encourage you to take a few minutes to complete a short survey on this topic at: www.surveymonkey.com/drugshortages.
-A copy of the survey appears on page 4 (of the PDF version of the newsletter) for practitioners who do not have Internet access.
+In preparation for such a meeting, which ASHP, ISMP, and others are actively pursuing, we encourage you to take a few minutes to complete a short survey on this topic at: (SURVEY IS NOW CLOSED).
 We need your input to ensure that the unique perspective of each discipline in healthcare affected by drug shortages is heard at any convened meetings on the subject.
 You can help demonstrate the urgency of the issue and contribute to its resolution by participating in the survey.
 We will publish the results as well as recommendations for managing drug shortages in a future newsletter.
 Continued inaction on this issue will undoubtedly result in much more than a summer of discontent.

 - ISMP.
 Part 1 of our national survey on drug shortages reveals high level of frustration, low regard for safety.
 ISMP Medication Safety Alert!
 2001; March 21.

 - CDER manual of policies and procedures 6003.1: drug shortage management.
 Rockville, MD.
 Food and Drug Administration, 2006.